Aug 25, 2021

 How do I apply for a sole trader ABN?

 Unlike an ACN, a sole trader ABN is connected to you as an individual.
 As a result, the information you need to provide primarily relates to your personal details.
+As mentioned, when you want to register an ABN you just need to select that you are applying for a sole trader ABN to get started.

 When applying for a sole trader ABN you will have to provide the following information: